 Air Conditioning Service & AC Maintenance HVAC Service in Homestead, FL & Sunrise, FL

-Routine maintenance is absolutely a necessity if you want to get the most out of your air conditioning system.
+Routine maintenance is absolutely a necessity if you want to get the most out of your air conditioning system after a long time of an air conditioning Installation..
 Monthly filter changes and visual coil inspections recommended.
 Aside from that, we recommend you have a professional take a look twice a year, but a minimum once a year.
 We can check refrigerant levels if there are signs of losing of refrigerant, lubricate electrical connection, blow out drain lines, etc..
 All of these are cover under our services agreements along with other discounts but can also be purchased individually.

 AIR CONDITIONER FILTERS

 The most important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace or clean its filters.
 Clogged, dirty filters block normal airflow and reduce a system’s efficiency significantly.
 With normal airflow obstructed, the air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coil’s heat-absorbing capacity.
 Replacing a dirty, clogged filter with a clean one can lower your air conditioner’s energy consumption by 5% to 15%.

 For central air conditioners, filters are generally located somewhere along the return duct’s length.
 Common filter locations are in walls, ceilings, furnaces, or in the air conditioner itself.
 Room air conditioners have a filter mounted in the grill that faces into the room.